 20MHz operation gives the user the maximum dynamic range, minimum noise floor, and coolest operation.
 Dynamic range refers to the maximum signal swing under which the camera meets performance specifications, and it is expressed in the maximum number of captured electrons on the CCD.
-At 20MHz, the DVC-4000A is capable of approximately 35,000 electrons dynamic range.
+At 20MHz, the DVC-2000 is capable of approximately 38,000 electrons dynamic range, twice that of many other scientific cameras.